Grynn-GmbH/Swiss-ERPNext/README.md

 In about section it should show the installed apps with their versions.
 Like Here Estv Suissetax FX, Grynnswissqrbill & Swiss Factur X E Invoicing is installed in our site

 ![](./assets/step-4.png)

-## ESTV-SuisseTax-FX

-ESTV-SuisseTax-FX is a cron/scheduled application which daily updates your exchange rate with other currencies.